twse/random-stuff/README.md

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
 The link refers to a page at the **@Macarlo Networks, Incorporated** site (using http protocol) however the company closed its business and the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 8 and 9 - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original opens up the network diagnostic program for each Windows version).
 Default encoding tag removed.
-The user has to run Internet Explorer 7 through 9 for this to work.
+The user has to run Internet Explorer 7 through 9

 ## Translations
 * **Dual Module Player** - Czech (IBM-852) and German (IBM-850).
 Only Finnish and French translations are included.
 * **EasyPaint** – Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
 Only Chinese (Simplified), Czech, French and Russian translations are included.
 * **SPFig** – Dutch (IBM-850).
 Only English and French translations are included.
 * **Tinke** – Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
-Only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are included.
+Only English, French, Italian and Spanish translations for user interface and plugins are included.